 "In 2002, we moved to Las Vegas, a place with a tremendous amount of opportunity at the time," he said.
 "We established a real estate company and started building houses.
 Eventually, we did the same thing in Hawaii and Costa Rica.
 We discovered Costa Rica because someone said the beachfront real estate was extremely affordable, especially compared to Hawaii.
 They were absolutely correct.
 We ended up building a subdivision, a restaurant, a grocery store and several rental houses, including our own beachfront house."

 The extent of our training is what really sets us apart.
 We offer online and live training.
 By focusing on training, the results are a better agent who's more likely to sell houses.
-The additional commission earned on selling those houses allows them to spend more money on advertising, which creates more sales."

 With a real estate career spanning almost four decades, Szinegh knows a thing or two about real estate and how to remain relevant in an ever-changing market.
 According to Szinegh, over the last ten years, technology has dramatically changed the landscape.
 There are more companies, primarily internet-based real estate companies, to compete with.
 However, as Szinegh pointed out, that's not necessarily a bad thing.